 Garnishing Ash Reshteh

-In a pan caramelize the sliced onion in oil, add a generous pinch of salt.
+In a pan caramelize the sliced onion in oil and add a generous pinch of salt.
 After they are nice and golden add garlic and saute over low heat for 3-4 minutes.
-Keep the heat low to prevent garlic from browning and tasting bitter, then a pinch of turmeric as it adds an amazing flavour.
+Keep the heat low to prevent garlic from browning and tasting bitter, then add a pinch of turmeric as it adds an amazing flavour.

 Pour onions in a bowl, and set aside.